femke77/Apollo-Mongo-Blog/README.md

 ## Description ✏️

-A quick and simple blogging application with 1 level of comments built for the purpose of reviewing the technologies necessary for the upcoming UCI FS boot camp final project.
+A quick and simple blogging application built in TypeScript, React, and Apollo GQL with 1 level of comments.
+The focus here was not on CSS, so it's minimal.
+The app uses JWT authentication and Outlet context provided by react router dom to check loggedIn status when needed.
+An auth guard component protects the profile route.

+Currently using refetch functionality for updating the DOM but intend to switch to the Apollo cache.

 ## Table of Contents 📖